Eliminate and Prevent Ants in NJ and PA with Cooper

 Since Carpenter Ants are social insects, their colonies are organized into complex societies with a division of labor among the different castes.
 The Carpenter Ant plays an important role in the environment by acting as major decomposers of dead or fallen trees within the forest.
 However, since they are very efficient destroyers of wood, they can become a very serious economic pest when they enter manmade structures.

-Aside from Carpenter Ants there other types of ants that you are likely to encounter on your property in the North Eastern United States include
+Aside from carpenter ants there other types of ants that you are likely to encounter on your property in the North Eastern United States such as pavement ants and odorous house ants.

 Pavement Ants are very common in the New Jersey and Pennsylvania area and it is not unusual to find them invading your home.
 Pavement ants are small dark brown or black in color and like to live under rocks or pavement.
 These ants often leave debris from their nests in sand-like piles near cracks or the edges of concrete slabs.
 These ants like sweets especially, but they will eat basically any food they can find.
 Pavement ants are harmless to you and your home, but they are considered a nuisance.